 Where h and $\frac{\partial h}{\partial t}$ are evaluated on the b-spline curve for each time there is a frequency estimate from spectral analysis.
-The initial initial estimates of the parameters $C_1$ and $C_2$ are less important and they are initially set to 0.
-The parameter s is initially

-- 150 set to 0 for computational efficiency.
+The initial estimates of the parameters C_1 and C_2 are less important and initially set to 0 for computational efficiency.
 We also found that it is efficient to use 1 mm as an initial guess for parameter s.
-The b-spline knot spacing (and hence the number of scaling factors) is constrained by any gaps in the observations: there should not be any gaps larger than the knot spacing as this may lead to instabilities and large errors.
+The b-spline knot spacing (and hence the number of

+- 150 scaling factors) is constrained by any gaps in the observations: there should not be any gaps larger than the knot spacing as this may lead to instabilities and large errors.
 A sea level time series at a site with large tidal forcing should theoretically be better captured by a b-spline curve with more frequent knot spacing.
 However, decreasing the knot spacing also decreases the amount of SNR data that is used to determine the scaling factors.
-The influence - 155 of the b-spline knot spacing and time window length is investigated in the results Section 6.3.

-The reflector height time series that is output from the inverse modelling is converted to a water level time series by taking the additive inverse negative of the time series (reflector height increases as water level decreases), whereby it can be compared with measurements from other water level sensors.
+The influence of the b-spline knot spacing and time window length is investigated in the results Section 6.3. - 155 The reflector height time series that is output from the inverse modelling is converted to a water level time series by taking the negative of the time series (reflector height increases as water level decreases), whereby it can be compared with measurements from other water level sensors.
 The datum could be determined either by installing antennas next to a tide gauge with a visible bench mark or by installing the antennas on a fixed, flat surface and using a levelling device to measure the distance between some mark on the reference antenna and the fixed surface or bench mark.

-3 Instrumentation
+160 3 Instrumentation

 We tested two different types of low-cost GNSS antennas that record data from GPS, GLONASS and GALILEO satellites: TOPGNSS GNSS100L and Beitan BN-84U.
 These antennas are currently available commercially online for 15-20 USD each.
 Arrays of four antennas are connected to a Raspberry Pi Zero to log data via USB.
-To maximise the strength of the multipath interference and to reduce noise from signals received from the coastline, the antennas are attached to a ground plane and oriented sideways, facing outwards from the coast.
+To maximise the strength of the multipath interference and to reduce noise from signals received from the coastline, the antennas are attached to a ground plane and

+- 165 oriented sideways, facing outwards from the coast.
 The antennas used here are assumed to be omnidirectional hence the orientation of the antennas should not matter, but the orientation may be important for other antennas.
+It should be noted that this configuration would likely limit the azimuthal range of measurements at a site where there is an azimuthal view of the water surface greater than 180 degrees.
 Information on how to build and program a similar installation is presented in a separate contribution.
-The SNR data that is processed for water level measurements is recorded at a frequency of 1 second at a resolution of 1 dB-Hz.
+The SNR data that is processed for water level measurements is recorded at a frequency of 1 second at a resolution - 170 of 1 dB-Hz.
 A description of the data from the low-cost GNSS antennas and how it is processed for GNSS-R analysis is given in the Supplement Section S2.
-Codes written

-170 low-cost GNSS antennas and how it is processed for GNSS-R analysis is given in the Supplement Section S2.
 Codes written in MATLAB and Python for processing the raw GNSS data and retrieving water level measurements are provided along with this article (See Section Code Availability).